Little girl painting

 A Research-Based Approach to Equitable Classrooms

-Join us this fall for an engaging six-part webinar series introducing a practical, action-oriented framework for creating more equitable early childhood classrooms.
-Earn CEUs or count webinars (sessions) towards your CDA.
+Join us this fall for the ACSES Framework Introductory Series: Creating Equitable Classrooms with ACSES.
+This engaging six-part series introduces a practical, action-oriented framework for creating more equitable early childhood classrooms.
+Earn CEUs or count webinars towards your CDA.

 Series Overview

-ACSES Introductory Series: How to Create Equitable Classrooms Using the ACSES Framework – Racial equity is essential to high-quality early learning.
+ACSES Framework Introductory Series: Creating Equitable Classrooms with ACSES – Racial equity is essential to high-quality early learning.
 When Black and Brown children experience teaching practices that are not equitable and responsive to their culture, there is a lasting, negative impact on their educational outcomes.

 What do inequitable teaching practices look like in the classroom?
 It can include: